On the faces of unigraphic $3$-polytopes: Introduction

-where $d_i=\deg(v_i)$ for $1\leq i\leq p$.
-Usually the entries of $\sigma$ are written in non-increasing order.
+in non-increasing order, where $V(G)=\{v_1,\dots,v_p\}$ and $d_i=\deg(v_i)$ for $1\leq i\leq p$.
 If there is only one realisation of a degree sequence up to isomorphism, then the sequence and corresponding graph are called unigraphic.
 The study of unigraphs has attracted recent attention, e.g. \cite{tysh00,borri9,barr13,hori19,bar023}.

 Given a subclass of graphs, one problem is to determine which ones are unigraphic (with respect to the class of all graphs).
 For the subclass of polyhedra, there are exactly eight solutions.
 Indeed, more generally, there are exactly eight degree sequences that are {\em forcibly polyhedral}, in the sense that every realisation is polyhedral \cite{mafrao}.
 Each of these eight sequences has just one realisation.